-The fourth, and this aspect of the July decision is still being further refined, is that the difference between the amount collected as a result of the 0.2% levy and the assessed contributions that each Member State have to contribute to the AU Commission may be utilised by the Member State for its own purposes.
-If so, this will be an added incentive to Member States.
-Other options being considered is that a portion of the surplus may go towards the respective Regional Economic Community, or that the surplus is held in reserve at the AU.
+The fourth, and this aspect of the July decision was confirmed by the Committee of Finance Ministers in August 2017, is that the difference between the amount collected as a result of the 0.2% levy and the assessed contributions that each Member State have to contribute to the AU Commission may be utilised by the Member State for its own purposes.
+This will be an added incentive to Member States.

 These four aspects of the 0.2% levy proposal made in 2016 increase the chances that it may be fully implemented.
 Two other aspects related to the 0.2% import levy need to be resolved in the coming months.
 One question is whether the decision needs to be implemented by all member states?
 Can some opt out and continue to pay their assessed contributions from their treasuries?
-Another question is whether imposing import duties on non-AU member states are compatible with Word Trade Organizations rules and obligations, and other trade agreements entered into by the AU’s member states.
+Another question is whether imposing import duties on non-AU member states are compatible with Word Trade Organizations rules and obligations.
 Such issues need further consideration and will need to be addressed over the coming months.

 Others who support the decision also raise concerns about the AUC’s competence to efficiently manage the funds that will flow through the Peace Fund.
 The EU, for instance, is said to be apprehensive about the level of bureaucracy and red tape related to procurement.
 The AUC will have to significantly improve the efficiency of the AU’s financial systems, especially when it comes to peace and security activities, both by implementing the new governance structures suggested by Dr. Kaberuka, as well as improving the policies and rules for managing the expenditures relate to the AU’s peace and security activities.
 For instance, most procurement is done via the AU Commission in Addis.
 Greater authority will have to be delegated to the field for procurement and other expenses, but that needs to be accompanied by the systems and staff to manage such responsibility professionally and with due oversight.
 The AU has recently developed a new procurement manual that should further improve its efficiency in this regard.